manojjsm/austerejs/README.md

 Do see the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode) if any of this is news.

+## Syntax is clear and explicit.

+Brackets and semicolons are required.

+### Amiguous structures are avoided.

+1. Ternary conditionals are generally dispreferred in favor of if-then branched code.
+2. Switch statements are not used, since fall-through can lead to conditions that are difficult to anticipate.

 ## Variables, functions, and comments

 ### Variables are named for readability.